novateams/nova.core/nova/core/roles/snapshots/README.md

-# Role Name
+# snapshots

 This is a role for creating and managing snapshots of virtual machines.
-Currently supported environments are: `vSphere` & `VMware Workstation`.
+Currently supported environments are: `vSphere`, `VMware Workstation` & `Proxmox VE`.

 ## Requirements